If you believe a child is in immediate danger, call the police on 999.

 Their enquiries could last several weeks, and might involve several interviews, family visits or medical examinations.
 The social work department will interview the child, and might also interview anyone the child has come into contact with.
 Usually, the social work department will tell a child's parents that they are making enquiries.
 However, in some cases, they might start making their enquiries before they let the parents know.

 In cases of serious abuse, and in all cases of sexual abuse, the social work department will tell the police.
 Occasionally, the social work department will take urgent action to have the child removed from the family home and placed in the care of the local authority.

 Once they have made enquiries and consulted with others, the social work department might decide further action is needed.
 If they do, a case conference, attended by all relevant professionals, parents/carers and, sometimes, the child, will be called.
 The case conference will decide whether the child’s name needs to be placed on the child protection register.

 Reporting child abuse to the police

 If you report child abuse to the police, they must, by law, investigate.
 If the child is under 16, they will usually involve the local social work department.

 As a result of police investigations, legal action might be taken against the abuser.
 If found guilty, they might receive a prison sentence.
-Those convicted of sexual abuse will be placed on the Sex Offender's Register.
+If someone is convicted of sexual abuse, they will be placed on the Sex Offender's Register.
 However, there is no guarantee that they will be found guilty.
 In any case, measures will be put in place to protect the victim from further abuse.
 There is more information about the Sex Offenders' Register on the Police Scotland website.